ErikThorsell/erikthorsell.github.io/index.md

 In a couple of months I will have spent 19 consecutive years in school.
 I have studied music and performance, leadership, and I soon have a B.Sc., an M.Sc. and an M.Sc.Eng. in computer science.
 In addition to my broad education I have worked summer - and part time - jobs along side my studies.
-Journalism at my home town news paper, go-kart track manager, software developer at NASA, machine learning engineer at a start up; I have tried a lot.
+Journalist at my home town news paper, go-kart track manager, software developer at NASA, machine learning engineer at a start up; I have tried a lot.
 I am a curious guy and I really like to learn new things.
 Over the years I have become very disciplined